 Key challenges to RFNBO adoption include achieving cost competitiveness with fossil fuels, addressing technological barriers, and building the necessary infrastructure.
 While existing fuel infrastructure can be utilized with minimal investment, constructing new facilities entails high upfront costs.
 Significant investment and innovation are required to scale the technology for widespread commercial use.

-Opportunities lie in creating new value chains based on renewable hydrogen and carbon capture, leveraging existing fuel infrastructure, and integrating bio-based value chains for CO2 recovery.
-Technologies such as Haber-Bosch and Fischer-Tropsch processes are already compatible with renewable hydrogen and can be retrofitted.
-However, other technologies face limitations due to the unavailability of hydrogen or CO2 supplies [ref CETO 2024]..

 RFNBO production depends heavily on the availability and cost of surplus renewable electricity.